localstack/localstack-blog.github.io/content/2024-08-23-localstack-release-v-3-7-0/index.md

 ### Miscellaneous

 - Users should be able to use LocalStack in any region, encompassing standard AWS regions as well as specialized regions such as those in China, GovCloud, and ISO-partitions. (**Enterprise**)
+- Cloud Pods now have folder support for S3 remote storage.
+Users would need to set their custom remote, and then specify the destination bucket with folders. (**Teams & Enterprise**)
 - Support for custom URL aliases for Lambda Function URLs is now available in LocalStack.
 This feature allows users to assign custom IDs to either the `$LATEST` version of a function or to an existing version alias.
 - LocalStack now supports prebuilding Lambda images before execution with the `LAMBDA_PREBUILD_IMAGES` configuration variable.
 This approach increases the cold start time but reduces the duration until the Lambda function becomes `ACTIVE`. (**Preview**)
 - LocalStack now supports idempotent [`StartExecution` operations](https://docs.aws.amazon.com/step-functions/latest/apireference/API_StartExecution.html) against already running `STANDARD` Step Functions state machines with identical input.
+- LocalStack's S3 provider now supports conditional writes.
+You can use the `PutObject` or `CompleteMultipartUpload` API requests to check for an object's existence before creating it to prevent accidental overwrites in both general purpose and directory buckets.
+- LocalStack now supports setting an SQS queue’s RedrivePolicy to an empty string, which will completely remove it from the queue’s Attributes map.
+- LocalStack now includes more robust checks for the Lambda provider’s `function_name` and `qualifier` validations, enhancing AWS parity and coverage of naming edge cases.
+- CloudFormation provider now emits `*_IN_PROGRESS` events, improving the visuals when using CDK with LocalStack.

 ## Conclusion